EthanSansom/vlightr/README.md

 ## Inspiration

-The development of {vlightr} relied heavily on the following pacakges:
+The development of {vlightr} relied heavily on the following packages:

 - [purrr](https://purrr.tidyverse.org/), which inspired the user
   interface of `highlight()`